Nada-AY/Homework/0-3 Homework.md

 Is a Sequence of unambiguous instructions for solving a problem .

 Variable names may not start with certain characters - name two.
+A user can not start with a '!' or '/'

 What is a Semantic error?